 A Note on Jobs Available in the Industry

 The game industry is a funny place because similar job titles could mean very different responsibilities depending on the studio or company.

-At a mid- to large-sized company you might see a listing for “game designer.”
+At a mid- to a large-sized company, you might see a listing for “game designer.”
 But it turns out what they really want is someone to exclusively design levels.

 At a smaller company, you might see a listing for “game designer”, and they’ll expect some minor programming or art direction out of you.

 Know that a job title in the game design industry isn’t always a one-size-fits-all kind of description.
 Pay attention to the job details before biting off more than you can chew (or taking a bite of gazpacho when you were expecting pudding).

 Jobs Available in the Game Design and Developer Industry